Aaron-Bopp/Obsidian-notes/D&D/D&D/MOTW/Book/tomemarkdown.md

 *By Michael Sands*

-These optional rules allow your hunters to have different Weird basic moves, instead of everyone having access to **use magic**.
+These optional rules allow your hunters to have different Weird basic [[moves]], instead of everyone having access to **use magic**.
 These rules are intended for games that place more emphasis on weird science and paranormal powers than *Monster of the Week*'s default occultism and magic.

 If you use this rule, **use magic** is no longer a basic move for all hunters.
 Instead, all hunters pick a weirdness move from **how are you weird?** (See below.)

-Any hunter playbook moves that change how you would normally **use magic** now apply to the new move (if it doesn't directly apply, come up with an appropriate adjustment with the agreement of your group--- perhaps that hunter can now **use magic** with the modifications applied).
+Any hunter [[playbook moves]] that change how you would normally **use magic** now apply to the new move (if it doesn't directly apply, come up with an appropriate adjustment with the agreement of your group--- perhaps that hunter can now **use magic** with the modifications applied).

 # Casting Spells Without Use Magic

-Hunters who do not have **use magic** as their Weirdness move must treat any spell as big magic.
-The Keeper may wish to pick requirements towards the lighter end of the spectrum if the spell's effects will be at the level of **use magic**.
+Hunters who do not have **use magic** as their Weirdness move must treat any spell as [[big magic]]. [[The Keeper]] may wish to pick requirements towards the lighter end of the spectrum if the spell's effects will be at the level of **use magic**.

 **Big magic** still works the same for everyone, but you may adjust the requirements so they have a more 'weird science' style when appropriate.